 - 10. Not to abuse the Three Supreme Values: Buddha, Dharma and Sangha.

-For more details on what these mean you can look at my teacher Gudo Nishijima’s pamphlet on the subject, available for free as a PDF at this link or you can read the section I wrote about it in my book Hardcore Zen for free on line at this link (just be sure and purchase a copy of the book from our store when you’re done!).
+For more details on what these mean you can look at my teacher Gudo Nishijima’s pamphlet on the subject, available for free as a PDF at this link (it’s the one called The Buddhist Precepts) or you can read the section I wrote about it in my book Hardcore Zen for free on line at this link (just be sure and purchase a copy of the book from our store when you’re done!).

 A priest ordination is basically the same as a jukai ceremony but with a few more bells and whistles added.
 Instead of just receiving the precepts, the priest receives some fancy clothes and some bowls and maybe a nifty certificate they can frame and put on their wall.
 The ceremonies vary from place to place.
 Sometimes it’s a hugely elaborate thing, sometimes it’s dirt simple.